 - Durham JT, Brand OM, Arnold M, Reynolds JG, Muthukumar L, Weiler H, Richardson JA, Naya FJ.
 (2006).
 Myospryn is a direct transcriptional target for MEF2A that encodes a striated muscle, alpha-actinin-interacting, costamere-localized protein.
 J Biol Chem.
 281(10), 6841-9.

-A professor of biochemistry and medicine and the Scientific Director of the Central Transgenic Facility at Boston University School of Medicine, is a recipient of awards from the American Heart Association and NIH.
-Dr. Ravid has served on review panels for both agencies and is a member of the Editorial Board of Blood Journal.
-She is the co-author and editor of two scientific books related to her expertise in gene regulation in the hematopoietic system.
-Her research focuses on the genetic and signaling mechanisms regulating proliferation and ploidy formation in bone marrow cells, focusing on platelet development and vascular smooth muscle polyplidization, as well as on the role of adenosine receptors in vascular and platelet function.
-Her studies on gene product targeting to platelets of transgenic mice for the purpose of gene manipulation and gene therapy bear on the pathophysiology of atherosclerosis and have attracted great attention.
+A professor of Medicine and Biochemistry and Adjunct Professor of Pharmacology and Experimental Therapeutics, the Scientific Director of the Central Transgenic Facility, and the Founding Director of the Evans Center for Interdisciplinary Biomedical Research (Evans Center) at Boston University School of Medicine, is a recipient of several awards, such as from the American Heart Association, NIH and Weizmann Institute.
+Dr. Ravid has served on review panels for both agencies and is a member of the Editorial Board of few journals.
+She is the co-author and editor of two scientific books related to her expertise in gene regulation coupled to cell cycle control in the hematopoietic system.
+Her research focuses on the genetic and signaling mechanisms regulating the development of hematopoietic stem cells into the platelet lineage, as well as on the role of adenosine receptors in vascular and platelet function.
+Her studies on gene targeting to platelets of transgenic mice, or adenosine receptor gene deletions for the purpose of gene manipulation and gene therapy bear on the pathophysiology of atherosclerosis, and have attracted great attention.

-More information on Dr. Ravid, including a list of her publications, can be found at the Department of Medicine.
+–More information on Dr. Ravid, including a list of her publications, can be found in: http://www.bumc.bu.edu/ravidlab/

 Nelson Ruiz-Opazo, Ph.D.